arrow-lang/wadatsumi/README.md

  - In "Pokemon Trading Card Game"; I get an immediate white screen and then it seems to freeze

- - In "Donkey Kong"; if you hold <START> while the game boots it tries to execute opcode $FD (illegal)

  - In "Donkey Kong"; there are painful graphical glitches between levels

  - In "Donkey Kong"; there are just a ton of small glitches